 That’s where best practices for SAM in cloud security start paying off, because security teams care about what’s running right now, not what existed at quarter end.

-If you’re using Cloudaware as your ITAM backbone, the win is speed-to-context.
+If you’re using Cloudaware as your CMDB and ITAM backbone, the win is speed-to-context.
 Discovery feeds an inventory that already understands environment, owner, and scope.

 Then your SAM conversations stop being “is this real?” and become “is this allowed, is it used, is it worth paying for?”
 That’s the difference between reactive cleanup and SAM security best practices that actually scale.